eclipse-archived/kiso/docs/website/content/2. Concepts/overall_architecture.md

 The key challenges in defining the architecture were:

-- How can we design enough abstraction from the hardware to have generic applications running on specific hardwares?
+- How can we design enough abstraction from the hardware to have generic applications running on specific hardware?
-- How can we design Kiso in a way to support application development but not enforce some behaviors (How to stream data, FOTA,...)
+- How can we design Kiso in a way that supports application development but does enforce strict behaviour patterns (How to stream data, etc.)
 - What should be Kiso code, what should be application code?
 - Which components should exist within Kiso, what do they contain?